Death of Kyle Mullen: Investigations into death

-Posthumous honors
+Honors

 After his death, New Jersey Governor Phil Murphy said that Mullen "represented the very best of the state and country," and that "he was a legend in athletics and all walks of life."
 The governor directed flags in the state to fly at half-staff in his honor for a day.
 He was honored with a street to his name.
 Manalapan High School, from which Mullen graduated, honored him with a moment of silence.